 Step 1: Set Donor Stewardship Goals

 Setting some goals for your donor stewardship plan will help you be more successful.
-Setting some SMART (Specific, Measurable, Achievable, Relevant, and Timely) goals is the first place to start!
+And make sure those goals are S.M.A.R.T.
+(Specific, Measurable, Achievable, Relevant, and Timely) is the perfect place to start!
 Once you have those goals, they will guide the rest of your planning decisions.

-Some common goals you may choose to set for yourself include:
+Some common S.M.A.R.T. goals you may choose to set for yourself include:

 - Improving your donor retention rate by a certain percentage by the end of the year